Monday, 29 September 2025

 by Pink Floyd

 My brother and I first heard Wish You Were Here relatively late, in early ’80s, already after The Wall.
 Like most of Western music at the time, it came on magnetic tape reel.
-It was a good quality recording (19 cm/s, directly from vinyl) that turned out to be an exceptionally good quality recording.
+It was a good quality recording (chromium dioxide tape, 19 cm/s, directly from vinyl) that turned out to be an exceptionally good quality recording.
 By the beginning of the title track my brother temporarily left our (tape recorder-hosting) room and went to the kitchen.
 Then I heard him shouting, “Will you quit plinking!” — obviously at me, as we were alone in the house at that moment.
 As flattered I was, it wasn’t me.
 It just so happened that Gilmour’s acoustic guitar in the intro sounded very similar to mine.
 I myself wouldn’t dare to play along the song I heard for the first time in my life.
 That’s how good the tape was.

 There was nothing to grow on me: it was a love at first hear.
 WYWH dethroned all other Pink Floyd’s albums, even The Dark Side of the Moon.
 By contrast, the cover art, when I finally saw it, was a disappointment, if not to say sacrilege.
 I wouldn’t mind to have that postcard though.